ISVPlaybook/isvplaybook.github.io/_docs/Marketplace/marketplace-offers.md

 - **SaaS offer**: This is a software as a service (SaaS) offer that is hosted in the cloud.
 In this model, the publisher hosts the software and the customer accesses it over the internet.
 The customer pays a subscription fee to access the software which implicitly includes the cloud cost and the solution cost.
 The customer does not have to worry about the infrastructure or the software maintenance.
 The publisher is responsible for the software updates and the infrastructure maintenance as well as bearing the hosting costs.

-You can go through the [SaaS offer guide](/docs/guides/transactable-saas-offer/) to learn more about SaaS offers.

 - **Azure Application offer**: This offer type allows the customer to deploy the solution in their own Azure subscription.
 The customer pays for the Azure consumption costs.
 The publisher is responsible for the software updates and the solution maintenance.
 This offer type is suitable for solutions that require more complicated cloud infrastructure orchestration.
 Azure Application offers can be list as Azure Managed Applications or Solution Templates.
 The Azure Managed Application provide advanced monitoring and management capabilities to ISV publishers similar the Azure Lighthouse for SI partners while the Solution Templates are ARM templates that can be deployed in the customer's Azure subscription and require BYOL or PAYG licensing outside of marketplace.

 - **Azure Virtual Machine offer**: This offer type allows publishers to list solutions that can be deployed as a virtual machine in the customer's Azure subscription.
 The customer pays for the Azure consumption costs.
 The publisher is responsible for the software updates and the solution maintenance.